1. Introduction

-Hough Line Transform is a typical algorithm used for detecting the lines existing in the image.
+The Hough line transform is a common algorithm used for detecting lines in images.

-We know that a straight line \(y=mx+b\) can be represented as a point \((b,m)\) a the parameter space.
+We know that a straight line \(y=mx+b\) can be represented as a point \((b,m)\) in the parameter space.
 However, vertical lines pose a problem because of unbounded values of the slope parameter \(m\).

-For example, we have a line depicted in Cartesian system as red line below
+For example, we have a line depicted in the Cartesian coordinate system as the red line below

 The intersection point of the line and the perpendicular line that comes from the origin is \(P_{0}=(\rho\cos{\theta}, \rho\sin{\theta})\).